Welcome to Wilderness.

-Motorized watercraft (other than the camp boat and other craft at the Camp Director’s discretion) are not permitted at Camp while the Camp is in operation.
+Motorized watercraft (other than the camp boat and other craft at the Camp Director’s discretion) are not permitted at the property while the Camp is in operation.

 Recommended equipment and supplies

 The Wilderness Camp is not close to civilization so you should bring everything that you will need for your camp. (except water, mountain stream water is great!)
-Food, cooking utensils, tents, tarps and ropes (the more the better!), warm wear even toques and mitts, but likely also swimming and hot weather clothes, hats.
+Food, cooking utensils, tents, tarps and ropes (the more the better!), warm wear (even toques and mitts), but likely also swimming and hot weather clothes, and hats.
 Check out the suggested kit list.
 At least one large tarp 15′ x 20′ or larger is highly recommended to cover your camp kitchen.

 These funds go to cover Wilderness expenses such as property taxes, insurance, camp boat maintenance and fuel, toilet supplies, canoe and equipment repairs, etc.